 Experienced attorneys and other law professionals who would like information about current openings should visit the Apply section on this site.

-Entry-level attorneys, including recent law school graduates and individuals who are completing judicial clerkship programs, must apply through the Chief Counsel’s Employment Program for Law School Graduates.
+Honors Attorney Program for Entry-level attorneys - Recent law school graduates, law school graduates completing a course of study within the last two years, and individuals who are completing judicial clerkship programs, must apply through the Chief Counsel’s Honors Attorney Program.

 Internships are offered each year for law school students.

 As an innovative supervisory agency, the OCC requires a forward-thinking, creative, and intellectually rigorous legal staff.
 Attorneys for the OCC: